Major-Goof/opkh-v3.1/content/authors/Eliel/_index.md

 ---
 # Display name
-title: Juuso Kosonen
+title: Eliel Rantalaiho

 # Username (this should match the folder name)
 authors:
-- Juuso
+- Eliel

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Vanha nettisivun ylläpitäjä
+role: Varapuheenjohtaja

 # Organizations/Affiliations
 #organizations: